 Sun Ray device services can be enabled and disabled with the utdevadm command line tool or with the Admin GUI.
 Sun Ray device services include USB devices connected through USB ports, internal serial ports, and internal smart card readers on the Sun Ray DTU.
-Device services can also be administered from the Security tab on the Admin GUI's Advanced tab.
+Device services can also be administered from the Security tab on the Admin GUI Advanced tab (see FIGURE 3-11).